avi4h/decidewise/README.md

 # Decide Wise

-**Decide Wise** is a simple web tool designed to assist in making informed decisions about whether a software feature is worth building or not.
+A tool to assist in decision-making on whether a software feature is worth building or not.

 ## How It Works